luiscoast/imperative_survivors/README.md

 Como Jogar:

-Use as teclas do teclado "w" "a" "s" "d" para conatrolar o usuario, e as teclas " " " " " " para atirar com as armas que terão intervalos de tempo para cada tiro
+Use as teclas do teclado "w" "a" "s" "d" para controlar o usuario.

-Executando o Jogo :

 Para executar o Imperative Survivor, Siga as seguintes etapas :